 Everyone experiences all kinds of emotions, and children are no different.
 While some parents allow their youngsters to freely express their feelings at all times, other children may feel repressed.
 Hiding or minimizing emotions, particularly ones that some adults view as "bad," may result in negative consequences down the line.
 This is especially true for kids going through emotional events such as their parents' divorce, the death of a loved one or a big move to a new city or school.
 While it is not always possible to act on one's feelings, kids shouldn't be afraid to talk about them.
 They should also know that whatever way they feel is valid; no feeling is "wrong".

 Using a Feelings Chart for Children

 It is sometimes difficult for kids to express themselves.
-Very young children often lack the nuances in vocabulary to express how they truly feel.
+Very young children or those with disabilities often lack the nuances in vocabulary to express how they truly feel, so an emotions chart for preschoolers can be the perfect vehicle to express themselves.
 Empathy is also a trait that comes with age and maturity; young kids might not understand that other people have feelings just like they do.
 Even children who can express their emotions well may benefit from a feelings chart, using it when the person they wish to talk to isn't around, or just to work out their feelings themselves.

-To make using a feelings chart for children effective, try these tips:
+To make using a feelings chart for kids effective, try these tips:

 - Make it kid-friendly: For children who have few emotional outlets, make this the one area where they are allowed, even encouraged, to freely display their emotions.
 They might feel happy and scared at the same time, as in the case of attending a new school away from their old neighborhood.
 They might feel relieved that their parents are divorced after years of fighting, but also guilty and sad.
 All of these feelings are normal and should be treated as such.